Trekking in Thailand

 South West of Chiangmai lies Doi Inthanon, the country’s tallest mountain, with numerous waterfalls and jungle trails.
 The mountain is also part of the Doi Inthanon National Park, which is the most visited National Park in north Thailand.

-For an adventurous trek in the park, book our Doi Inthanon Exporer trekking tour
+For an adventurous trek in the park, book our Doi Inthanon Explorer trekking tour

 Halfway between Bangkok and Chiangmai, south of Mae Sot town, lies a remote valley called Umphang.
 The trek we propose in this area is definitely one of the wildest programs, through the Mae Nam Khlong and Umphang wildlife sanctuary.
 Usually wildlife is difficult to spot during treks or tours as most animals are nocturnal.
 The Tilosu waterfall is also said to be the most impressive in the country.